dillonschultz93/pasta-ds/docs/core/050-Foundations/500-Foundations-Challenges.md

     <p>They present "smart" behaviour in the way they interact when components are stacked on top of each other or side by side:</p>
     <ul>
       <li>Margins are not context dependent</li>
-      <li>Margins always fully overlaps</li>
+      <li>Margins always overlaps</li>
       <li>(The biggest margin set the space)</li>
     </ul>
     <p>
-      In the example (1), where we focus on vertical spaces to simplify, we can identify 3 stacked components: a header, a text paragraph and a button.
+      In the example (1), where we focus on vertical spaces only to simplify, we can identify 3 stacked components: a header, a text paragraph and a button.
 Each component has its own set of margins (2).<br>
-      We can see (3) how these vertical spaces are set using the simple rules described above.
-Variations in the order of stacking of the components offer the expected variations in the inter-spaces thanks to these rules: compare the space under the Header component  in exemple (3) vs (4).
+      We can see (3) how vertical spaces are resolved using the simple rules described above.
+Variations in the order of stacking of the components offer the expected balanced spaces: compare the space under the Header component in example (3) vs (4).
     </p>
     <p>
       CSS provides a proper implementation of Margins that matches print and publishing design century-old best practices.